ampreeT/SourceCoop/README.md

 - fixed a crash caused by round restarts

 ## todo
-- should ignore spawnflag for physboxs and physics objects that disables player-pickup
-	- spawnflag is different per entity class
 - xen portal checkpoint effect
 - sniper HasCondition(...) offset should go in gamedata
 - first-person camera death code needs to set original viewentity on callback OnMapEnd()